 “I’ll fill you in when I get back.”

-I pack.
-The leather case seems so fatalistic.
-Cold War double dealing.
-So I pack my things into a bright, medium-sized backpack.
-Technically I don’t think that was ever mine.
+My leather case looks fatalistic.
+Cold War.
+I pack some things into a brighter, medium-sized backpack which, technically, I don’t think was ever mine.

 I sleep.
 I dream at last.
-I’m walking down a dark and deserted street in Ljubljana, my flight having been delayed, a heavy suitcase in my hand.
-From the far end of the street I hear a sharp, regular squeak.
-Strained and uncanny in its constancy.
-The pauses between each squeak fill me like chasms, for I know that another is coming.
-I see a low figure then.
-It appears as a man in a wheelchair, shunting himself towards me.
-I stop, reluctant to meet him.
+I’m walking down a dark and deserted street somewhere foreign.
+From the far end I hear a sharp, regular squeak.
+Strained, uncanny in its constancy.
+The pause between each squeak fills me like a chasm, for I know another is coming.
+I see a figure.
+A man in a wheelchair, shunting himself towards me under the streetlights.
+I am reluctant to meet him.
 My fear is such (what’s he doing out here, at this time?) that I decide to cross.
-But as soon as I make a decision the dream changes, and Lavender Annsmith is there with a pram, and I look at it, and at her, and she looks sad but happy, which is mature.
+But as soon as I make a decision the dream changes, and Lavender Annsmith is here with a pram, and I look at it, at her, and she seems sad but happy, which is mature.
 “I thought you.. didn’t..”
 She said she didn’t want kids.
 And we say nothing because we know she simply met a better man.

 It’s the same man behind the desk.
 The same as when I arrived.
-Same green-screen gown, same believable nod over the untied procedure mask looped around his neck.
+Same green-screen gown, same believable nod over a procedure mask looped around his neck.

 I’ve been walking for an hour.
-As instructed.
-I walked along tree-lined streets under orderly apartment blocks.
-The kind of suburb where nothing seems to go far wrong.
+I walked along tree-lined streets between orderly apartment blocks.
 I found a park and bought a pastry.
-I need to see more of Ljubljana.
-The hotel is.
-Well, it’s a hotel.
+I want to see more of Ljubljana.

-He recommends that I sit and then disappears to fetch some results.
-I watch the corridor door swing behind him, knowing that there is a room down there with a blue crate full of German pornography.
-You’re given a fat plastic tube with no sense of rush.
+He recommends that I sit and disappears to fetch some results.
+I watch the corridor door swing behind him.
+There is a room down there with a small crate of German pornography.
+There’s a fat plastic tube and no sense of rush.
 I couldn’t use the porn.
-I tried to think of something grand.
-To rekindle the feeling of stars aligning.
-Stars of destiny, I guess.
-The life-changers.
-I watch a muted television in the corner of the waiting room.
-Two local celebrities are cutting ribbons across the Christmas market in some baroque-looking square.
-People seem delighted to see them.
-I check emails and a new MAP Newsletter.
+I tried to think of something better.
+The feeling of stars aligning.
+Futures coming, destinies.

-Wooden huts are being decorated with ornaments.
+The camera crew roll in cables and return to their van.
+Gym-built security silently restructure steel gates.
+Lights around the tree are still being hung.
+I pass under a ladder, and enter.
+Wooden huts decorated with ornaments.
 A rich, potent smell of mulled wine lifts up and gets lost in the air.
-There’s honey schnapps and sausages over flame, and cute handicraft in mangers.
+Honey schnapps and sausages over flame.
+Cute handicraft in mangers.

-On top of a sealed envelope containing Marta’s experimental text (which I have a darnedest feeling contains nothing but a side copy of the contract I just signed) someone sets a leaflet for tonight’s procession.
-An esctatic St Nick and a discount for ice skating.
+A sealed envelope containing Marta’s experimental text (I have a creeping feeling that it contains nothing but the contract I just signed).
+A leaflet advertising tonight’s procession.
+Saint Nicholas.
+A discount for ice skating.